remotion-dev/remotion/packages/docs/docs/lambda/upgrading.md

 import {Prerelease} from "../../components/PrereleaseVersion"

-- Get the newest version from the [changelog](/docs/lambda/changelog) page.
+- Determine the newest version from the [Releases page](https://github.com/remotion-dev/remotion/releases).
 - Upgrade all packages to the newest version (`@remotion/lambda`, but also `remotion`, `@remotion/cli` etc.)

 <Prerelease onlySnippet/>